 Most people can safely follow a high-protein diet, at least for a short period.

-While some studies indicate that high levels of protein may negatively affect the kidneys, other research shows that people with healthy kidneys will not experience any adverse effects.
+While some studies indicate that high levels of protein may negatively affect the kidneys, other

 People with other medical conditions should speak to a healthcare professional before adopting a high-protein diet.